 How much do the classes cost and can I pay as I go?

 You are welcome to pay as you go at any of our classes but paying upfront does offer better value for money.

-You are also able to purchase the classes in blocks of 10 or 20 through our Dance Class Passes.
+If you are unable to commit to specific term dates, we recommend you purchase a 10 or 20 class pass.
 A block of 10 classes costs $170 or $140 concession and a block of 20 costs $320 (concession not available).
 They can be used at any Latino Grooves classes and do not have an expiry date.
 You simply get your pass stamped each time you attend class until the pass runs out.